Restore Text First, Enhance Image Later: Two-Stage Scene Text Image Super-Resolution with Glyph Structure Guidance: Experiment

-\textbf{Effectiveness of the TIGER component.} We set stage 2 as the fixed baseline for image restoration and validate the effectiveness of our framework through 3 ablated variants: \begin{itemize}[leftmargin=10pt, itemindent=0pt] \item \textbf{Standard Font Guidance.} As shown in Fig.~\ref{fig:ablation} (first column), the standard font, while structurally correct, provides weak guidance due to style and position mismatches.
-As a result, the restored text exhibits poor accuracy compared to TIGER, with the OCR-A dropping from 0.671 to 0.553, as shown in Table~\ref{tab:ablation}. \item \textbf{SAM-TS Extraction~\cite{hu2025text,ye2024hi}.} While this improves visual quality by better aligning output masks with the LR image, SAM-TS can only extract distorted structures and can’t recover degraded text (Fig.~\ref{fig:ablation}, second column), leading to suboptimal performance compared with TIGER, with OCR-A dropping from 0.671 to 0.579. \item \textbf{LDM Guidance.} This variant uses a latent diffusion model conditioned on LR to restore text structure, achieving better accuracy by reconstructing or compensating for lost text.
+\textbf{Effectiveness of the TiGeSR component.} We set stage 2 as the fixed baseline for image restoration and validate the effectiveness of our framework through 4 ablated variants: \begin{itemize}[leftmargin=10pt, itemindent=0pt,wide=\parindent] \item \textbf{Empty Mask Guidance.} As shown in \cref{tab:ablation1}, empty masks provide zero structure guidance, and the model can only rely on the LR for text restoration.
+Therefore, the OCR-A drops from 67.3\% to 59.5\%. \item \textbf{Standard Font Guidance.} As shown in the second column of \cref{fig:ablation}, the standard font, while structurally correct, provides weak guidance due to style and position mismatches.
+As a result, the restored text exhibits poor accuracy compared to TiGeSR, with the OCR-A dropping from 67.1\% to 55.3\%, as shown in \cref{tab:ablation}. \item \textbf{SAM-TS Extraction}~\cite{hu2025text,ye2024hi}.
+While this improves visual quality by better aligning output masks with the LR image, SAM-TS can only extract distorted structures and can’t recover degraded text (\cref{fig:ablation}, third column), leading to suboptimal performance compared with TiGeSR, with OCR-A dropping from 0.671 to 0.579. \item \textbf{LDM Guidance.} This variant uses a latent diffusion model conditioned on LR to restore text structure, achieving better accuracy by reconstructing or compensating for lost text.
 However, without separate learning from synthetic and real-world data, it struggles with high-quality text structures in real-world scenarios.
-The masks remain noisy under real-world degradations (Fig.~\ref{fig:ablation}, third column), leading to poorer accuracy compared to TIGER, with OCR-A dropping from 0.671 to 0.601 as shown in Table~\ref{tab:ablation}. \end{itemize}
+As shown in \cref{fig:ablation}, fourth column, the masks remain noisy under real-world degradations, leading to lower accuracy than TiGeSR, with OCR-A dropping from 67.1\% to 60.1\% as reported in \cref{tab:ablation}. \end{itemize}

-Our method leverages RGB output to jointly learn from real-world degradations and accurate synthetic masks, producing high-quality masks and achieving the highest accuracy overall.
+Our method uses RGB output to jointly learn from real-world degradations and accurate synthetic masks, yielding high-quality masks and achieving the highest accuracy.